mjwhite316/homework/Week_16_homework_Matt_White.md

 - Set the source to `demo.testfire.net`.
 - Run the module.

-Is Altoro Mutual vulnerable to XSS:
+Is Altoro Mutual vulnerable to XSS: yes

 ### Step 5: Zenmap